alanesq/CameraWifiMotion/readme.txt

 You can change this password in the main settings (OTAPassword).

-BTW - Please let me know if you are using this (my email = alanesq@disroot.org), as I would be interested to know if people are finding this project of interest/use etc.
+BTW - Please let me know if you are using this (my email = alanesq@disroot.org), as I would be interested to know if people are finding this project of interest/use etc. it being my first one ;-)

                    -------------------------------------------------------------------------------------